Skip to main contentSkip to navigation

 Frequently Asked Questions

-Why is my hard drive not spinning?▾
+Why is my hard drive not spinning?

 A hard drive that won't spin can have several causes: seized spindle motor bearings, failed motor driver on the PCB, stuck heads (stiction), blown TVS diode from power surge, or corrupted firmware preventing spin-up.
 Each requires different recovery techniques.

-Can data be recovered from a hard drive that won't spin?▾
+Can data be recovered from a hard drive that won't spin?

-How much does it cost to recover data from a drive that won't spin?▾
+How much does it cost to recover data from a drive that won't spin?

-Recovery costs depend on the cause: PCB repair is typically $300-$800, stuck heads (stiction) repair costs $1,000-$1,500, and motor/platter transplant for seized spindles costs $1,500-$2,000.
+Recovery costs depend on the root cause: firmware repair is $600-$900, stuck heads (stiction) costs $1,200-$1,500, and motor/platter transplant for seized spindles costs $1,500-$2,000.
 We provide a firm quote after free evaluation.
+No data, no charge.

 My hard drive clicks once then stops spinning.
-What does that mean?▾
+What does that mean?

-Should I tap or shake a hard drive that won't spin?▾
+Should I tap or shake a hard drive that won't spin?

 No. Tapping or shaking a hard drive can dislodge heads, scratch platters, or worsen existing damage.
 If the motor is seized, physical force will not free it.
 If heads are stuck, impact can drag them across the platters destroying data.
-Let professionals handle it.

 Drive Not Spinning?
 Get a Free Diagnosis.